• Recipe Index

 Note: see recipe card further down in the post for exact amounts.

-• Chicken thighs or breasts – boneless and skinless
+• Chicken thighs or breasts - boneless and skinless strips of chicken

 • Avocado oil - you can use light olive oil also

-• Lime juice – freshly squeezed
+• Lime juice - freshly squeezed is best

-• Bell peppers – green, red, yellow or orange
+• Bell peppers - green, red, yellow or orange for some much needed crunch

 That's it!
 This is a six-ingredient recipe (plus salt) unless you're making your own fajita seasoning.
 Speaking of which, if you have a few common spices in your cabinet and an extra minute, you can whip up your own homemade chicken fajita seasoning that is FAR superior to the packaged one.
 Scroll down to find out how.